MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rules-automatically-route-cases.md

 # Automatically route cases using routing rule sets

 Use routing rules in Dynamics 365 Customer Service to automatically route cases to the right people at the right time without any manual intervention.
 You can also use routing rules to route cases that are escalated to specific queues.

-## Add routing rule sets sitemap for custom apps
+## Add routing rule sets site map for custom apps

-While creating custom apps, you might not have routing rules sets available in your sitemap.
-You must add the routing rule sets sitemap for your custom app to access.
-To add routing rule sets to sitemap, follow these steps:
+While creating custom apps, you might not have routing rules sets available in your site map.
+You must add the routing rule sets site map for your custom app to access.
+To add routing rule sets to site map, follow these steps:

 1. Sign in to https://"<"org">*.dynamics.com/apps, and go to App designer.